What we do

 We increase capacities of communities to become disaster resilient.
 CMDRR brings people together to analyse and address common disaster risks, starting from the community’s own knowledge of recurring hazard events.
 This includes training in CMDRR concepts and processes, participatory risk mapping, contingency and action planning, community organization, implementation of selected resilience measures as well as monitoring and evaluation.
 Resilience measures can include, among many others, ensuring access to clean drinking water during floods or draughts, reinforcement of river banks, strengthening shelters against natural influences, and ensuring alternative livelihoods to secure income.

 Half of humanity lives in cities and in the next 30 years, this will increase to at least 70%.
-Nearly one billion people live in slums and / or in informal settlements.
+Nearly one billion people live in slums and/or in informal settlements.
 Changing hazard patterns in combination with the conditions in slums – poor infrastructure, high poverty rates and complex social structures – significantly increase disaster risks.
-Cordaid’s risk-focused participatory neighbourhood planning and action approach, implemented in collaboration with multiple stakeholders, strengthens resilience in urban settings.
+Cordaid’s risk-focused participatory neighborhood planning and action approach, implemented in collaboration with multiple stakeholders, strengthens resilience in urban settings.

 Partners for Resilience